box/box-openapi/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own changes
-- [ ] I have run `yarn test` to make sure my changes pass all linters
+- [ ] I have run `yarn lint` to make sure my changes pass all linters
 - [ ] I have pulled the latest changes from the upstream developer branch

 ## Contribution guidelines